DahliaBloomstone/character-app/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-The app utilizes a React frontend, Rails API backend, and stores data from 3rd-party APIs in the Rails API backend.
-This is the final project for the Flatiron School.
+The app utilizes a React frontend, Rails API backend, and stores data from 3rd-party APIs in the Rails API backend

 #Installation